augustusfalloon/mindfriend/README.md

 - Leena - Coded MainTabView.swift, MindFriendUITests.swift

 ### Backend
-- Ethan Yoon - Database utils and config, test scripting, README
+- Ethan Yoon - Database utils and config, test scripting, README, Integrated new app interface through user, updated app.test.js for full functionality with DB.
 - Joshua Enebo - functions in userController.js, appController.js, changes to the user and app classes, and wrote some tests in app.test.js and user.test.js
 - Luke Hermann - wrote backend tests (app.test.js, user.test.js), and helped write functions in appController, as well as looked into integration between front and backend with routing
 - Jake Zucker - wrote some backend tests for app.test.js, helped to work through initial phases of integration through use of XCode, contributed to design for appController.js